httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 response with the same cookie-name.
 (See {{set-cookie}} for how user agents handle this case.)

-If a server sends multiple responses containing Set-Cookie headers concurrently to the user agent (e.g., when communicating with the user agent over multiple sockets), these responses create a "race condition" that can lead to unpredictable behavior.
+If a server sends multiple responses containing Set-Cookie header fields concurrently to the user agent (e.g., when communicating with the user agent over multiple sockets), these responses create a "race condition" that can lead to unpredictable behavior.